Summary

 TWLO stock is now valued at an EV/Sales of about x2.3, which compares to a x4.7 EV/Sales for Salesforce (CRM).

-To get derive a more precise estimate of a company's fair implied valuation, I am a great fan of applying the residual earnings model, which anchors on the idea that a valuation should equal a business' discounted future earnings after capital charge.
+To derive a more precise estimate of a company's fair implied valuation, I am a great fan of applying the residual earnings model, which anchors on the idea that a valuation should equal a business' discounted future earnings after capital charge.
 As per the CFA Institute:

 Conceptually, residual income is net income less a charge (deduction) for common shareholders' opportunity cost in generating net income.
 It is the residual or remaining income after considering the costs of all of a company's capital.